lumanex/Marven-Toys/README.md

-In the intial preparation stage, i impoted the datas from PostgreSQL to Power BI
+In the intial preparation stage, i imported the data from PostgreSQL to Power BI